federicomarini/trend-db/README.md

 ### How to use **TREND-DB**

-*Section currently under construction*.
+The latest release of TREND-DB features a dynamic tour, implemented via the `rintrojs` package.

-Soon to be deployed via `rintrojs` tours!
+These allow the user to take a guided tour of the interface, highlighting elements that can be interacted with - by doing so, it is possible to showcase a typical use case, and at the same time the user can familiarize with the functionality of TREND-DB.

-For the time being, please refer to the content of the **About** tab.
+For general information, please refer to the content of the **About** tab.

 ### Further reading